jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 > Routing a capsule to the capsule in the layer above based on relevancy is called **Routing-by-agreement**.

-There is a short coming using the max pool in CNN.
-In max pool, we only keep the most dominating (max) features.
+### Max pooling shortcoming

+The max pooling in a CNN handles translational variance (for example, if we move the object slightly to the right).
+With max pooling, we keep the most dominating (max) features.
+Even the object is moved slightly, it can still be detected within the pooling window.
+However, we only keep one feature per window.
 Capsules maintain a weighted sum of features from the previous layer.
 Hence, it is more suitable in detecting overlapping features.
 For example detecting multiple overlapping digits in the handwriting:

 <div class="imgcap">
 <img src="/assets/capsule/over.jpg" style="border:none">